it-at-m/opensource.muenchen.de/ospo.md

 * Evaluation and prioritisation of ideas and initiatives on open source in the LHM in order to invest resources in a focused manner.
 * Managing LHM's presence on public open source platforms, in particular on public code repositories (examples: github.com, gitlab.com).
 The aim is to ensure standardised and consistent communication and an image that complies with the legal framework.
 * Development of methodological aids and provision of expertise for colleagues who develop [open source software](./use) for the LHM, especially if the development itself takes place on public code repositories such as github.com.
 (Examples: Methodology for integrating such software into the LHM IT environment).
-* Development, consolidation and provision (e.g. via WiLMA) of expertise and awareness on the subject of open source.
+* Development, consolidation and provision (e.g. via intranet) of expertise and awareness on the subject of open source.
 * Organisation and implementation of the Open Source Sabbatical.

 ### Procurement consulting